ericl16384/keyword-analysis/README.md

 ## Columns

-The first column is the data type or is for human organization. `NEGATIVE_KEYWORDS` is a specially handled section.
-All other first column entries are ignored.
-In the normal case, the next columns are processed as keyword information.
+Except for the fitst column, columns are processed as keyword information.

 ## Search order